depictio/depictio/README.md

 ## Modularity

 Depictio is designed with a modular architecture, allowing for easy integration of new features and functionalities.
 The frontend and backend components are decoupled, enabling independent development and deployment of each module.
-The platform is built to be scalable and adaptable to various research needs, with a focus on user-friendly interfaces and interactive data visualization tools.
+The platform is built to be scalable and adaptable to various needs, with a focus on user-friendly interfaces and interactive data visualization tools.

+The code organisation clearly separates each of the frontend components and the API endpoints, making it easy to understand and extend the platform.

 ### Dashboard components